 Statute of Limitations

 If you intend to bring forth a wrongful death suit, the state of Alabama limits the time you have to do so.
-You should contact Cunningham Bounds, LLC as soon as possible for an evaluation of the statute of limitations in your case.
+You should contact Cunningham Bounds as soon as possible for an evaluation of the statute of limitations in your case.

 Alabama is unique in the sense that compensatory damages are not allowed in wrongful death lawsuits.
 Compensatory damages are awards designed to provide financial relief for the burden that has been caused due to the death of your loved one.
 These damages typically cover the costs for the following: